JacobM184/A_Star_Algorithm/README.md

 This function outputs a list of coordinates from the goal coordinate to the start coordinate.
 The list will be of the size (numOfElementsInMap, 2).
 The first column of each row will hold a row coordinate value, and the second column will hold a column coordinate value.

-Because the backtracking function is rather basic, this list will usually have a size larger than the route to be returned.
-This means that there will be a number of zero terms after the start coord and the end of list.
-Note that this function does NOT plot the path, though it may easily be plotted using the outputted list.
+The list of neighbors/nodes in the optimal path is outputted in order from the start to the goal node.
+The code also has the functionality to plot the path onto a graph.

 If you would also like to output each row and column as the algorithm goes to it, then uncomment lines 70 to 73 in the a_star.m file.